 Visual hierarchy of copy content

 Copy content is another aspect that has to be well-thought.
 A designer’s task here is to think about edible copy presentation framed into a clear visual hierarchy: sizes and placement of copy blocks, instantly scanned headlines and short concise call-to-action elements directly influence the level of conversions.
-The length of copy on landing pages is a debatable issue: focused goals behind the landing page doesn’t always mean that each time it should contain a minimal number of words.
+The length of copy on landing pages is a debatable issue: focused goals behind the landing page don’t always mean that each time it should contain a minimal number of words.
 If it presents a famous company product or service or informs about special offers, short and strong copy can be enough to encourage users.
 However, if a new unknown product or service is presented, it is often useful to provide users with more information persuading them to follow the call to action.
 Anyway, the presentation of the copy has to be designed for good readability and scannability of the page.

 No information overloading